brigadecore/brigade-github-gateway/docs/CI_CD.md

-When this gateway receives a `pull_request` webhook with a value of `opened`, `reopened`, or `synchronized` in the JSON payload's `action` field, it further scrutinized the JSON payload to determine the PR author's relationship to the target repository.
+When this gateway receives a `pull_request` webhook with a value of `opened`, `reopened`, or `synchronized` in the JSON payload's `action` field, it further scrutinizes the JSON payload to determine the PR author's relationship to the target repository.
 If the author is determined to be a trusted contributor (an `OWNER` of the repository, for instance), the gateway uses the GitHub Checks API to create a check suite and request that a `check_suite` webhook with action